Deebo Samuel Player Prop Bets for NFL Week 12 | San Francisco vs. Minnesota 11/28/2021

 - So far this season, 29.1% of the 302 passes thrown by his team have gone Samuel's way.

-- With seven targets in the red zone this season, Samuel has been on the receiving end of 19.4% of his team's 36 red zone pass attempts.
+- Samuel has seen the ball thrown his way seven times in the red zone this season, 19.4% of his team's 36 red zone pass attempts.

-- The 49ers have called a pass in 50.9% of their plays from scrimmage this year while running the ball 49.1% of the time.
+- The 49ers have thrown the ball in 50.9% of their plays from scrimmage this year while running the ball 49.1% of the time.
 This offensive attack ranks 18th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Samuel's matchup with the Vikings.